columna1/Snes-input-grabber/Readme.md

 #Credits
 Thanks to Josh Kropf for the usb gamepad code
-Most of the other code made by [Altenius](https://github.com/Altenius) Guidance, Planning, Testing, Building, and reference from [columna1](https://github.com/columna1)
+Most of the other code made by [Altenius](https://github.com/Altenius)

+Guidance, Planning, Testing, Building, and reference from [columna1](https://github.com/columna1)

+-Note, If you want to use the teensy as a simple snes-usb adapter you can do so if you solder the 5v from the controler to the bottom 5v pad on the teensy but I don't know if that will cause problems or be fine.
+It seems to work for me.
+I think (not sure) that you can connect the 5v pad from the teensy to the 5v on the console to power the teensy from the console as well.